Last Updated on October 19, 2020 by Nancie

 How to Set Up the Pole & Squirrel Baffle

-This particular pole comes in three pieces.
-The central pole has an attached horizontal footer bar at the bottom to hold it level in the ground.
+This particular Erva shepard’s hook pole comes in three pieces.
+The central pole has an attached H-shaped horizontal footer bar at the bottom to hold it level in the ground.
 Then there are two separate arms that slide into slots on the top section of the pole (see photo above.)

 The squirrel barrel baffle is about 14 1/4” tall.
 I positioned the bottom of the baffle to be about 44” off the ground.
 So the top is 58 1/2” off the ground.
-(Erva makes even longer baffles to deter raccoons, as well as baffles that will fit on a 4” x 4” post.)
+(Note: Erva makes even longer pole baffles to deter raccoons, as well as baffles that will fit on a 4” x 4” post.)

 Note: If you have any trouble with grackles or starlings using a flat-topped barrel baffle top to get to an upside-down suet feeder, there is a fairly easy fix.
-Check out my post on Nuisance Birds Use Baffles to Get Suet.
+See Nuisance Birds Use Baffles to Get Suet.

 Pole Height vs Feeder Height